-The CNB uses stress testing as a tool for assessing the resilience of financial institutions registered in the Czech Republic and of the financial system as a whole.
-The CNB applies both a top-down macro/aggregate approach and a bottom-up individual/micro approach to stress testing.
-Macro-stress tests assess the resilience of the banking sector and the pension management companies sector as a whole.
+The CNB uses stress testing as a tool for assessing the resilience of selected sectors in the Czech Republic.
+The CNB applies both a top-down aggregate/macro approach and a bottom-up individual/micro approach to stress testing.
+Macro-stress tests assess the resilience of the banking sector, the pension management companies sector, the investment fund sector, the household sector and the non-financial corporations sector.
 Micro-stress tests assess the resilience of individual banks and insurance companies.
-In addition, the CNB performs stress tests of public finances of countries to which domestic credit institutions have systemically important sovereign exposures and of households with credit from domestic credit institutions.
-The scenarios for the individual stress tests are prepared by the CNB.
-In the case of insurance companies, the CNB also uses the scenarios prepared by the European Insurance and Occupational Pensions Authority (EIOPA) once every two years.
-The stress testing methodology is regularly revised and published in the CNB’s Financial Stability Reports, mostly in the form of thematic articles or boxes.
-The stress tests are conducted at regular frequency, usually yearly or half-yearly.
+In addition, the CNB performs stress tests of public finances of countries to which domestic credit institutions have systemically important sovereign exposures.
+The scenarios for the individual stress tests are prepared by the CNB, usually as a Baseline Scenario and an Adverse Scenario.
+The stress testing methodology is regularly revised and published on this website.
+The stress tests are conducted at regular frequency, yearly for the sectors tested and half-yearly for banks.